teuton-software/teuton/docs/dsl/definition/run_remote.md

 **SSH connection**

-Invoking `run` or `goto` sentence, Teuton opens SSH remote session by default.
+Invoking `run` sentence, will open SSH session with remote host by default.
 This config files examples do the same:

-Sample 1:
+Sample 1.
+By default, SSH connection is established with remote host:

 ```
 ---
 :config: